Chart Color Schemes

 Kempsey is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Kempsey, as per the latest Census evaluation, 90.9% of dwellings were houses, with the remaining 9.1% comprising semi-detached homes, apartments, and other types.
-This differs slightly from Non-Metro NSW's composition of 88.8% houses and 11.2% other dwellings.
-Home ownership in Kempsey stood at 38.7%, with mortgaged properties at 30.6% and rented dwellings at 30.7%.
-The median monthly mortgage repayment in the area was $1,300, lower than Non-Metro NSW's average of $1,330.
-The median weekly rent in Kempsey was recorded at $285, compared to Non-Metro NSW's $300.
-Nationally, Kempsey's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Kempsey, as evaluated at the latest Census held on 28 August 2016, comprised 90.9% houses and 9.1% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro NSW's dwelling structure of 88.8% houses and 11.2% other dwellings during the same period.
+Home ownership in Kempsey stood at 38.7%, with mortgaged dwellings at 30.6% and rented dwellings at 30.7%.
+The median monthly mortgage repayment in Kempsey was $1,300, lower than Non-Metro NSW's average of $1,330 recorded in the same Census.
+The median weekly rent figure for Kempsey was $285, compared to Non-Metro NSW's $300.
+Nationally, Kempsey's mortgage repayments were significantly lower than the Australian average of $1,863 as of 2016, while rents were substantially below the national figure of $375 during the same period.

 Frequently Asked Questions - Housing